jcherubino/dotfiles/README.md

 # TODO

-- Add bashrc to this repo and set up, including handling ROS stuff for ubuntu only

 # setup
 - from the home directory run the command `git clone https://github.com/jcherubino/dotfiles .dotfiles` to clone the repo under the name `.dotfiles`.